glouppe/info8002-large-scale-data-systems/lecture9.md

 **ACID** = key characteristics (most) relational databases use to ensure modifications are saved in a consistent, safe, and robust manner.
-- *Atomic*: In a transaction with two or more pieces of information, either all of the pieces are committed or none are.
+- *Atomic*: All parts of the transaction or none.
 - *Consistent*: A transaction either creates a new valid state of data, or, if any failure occurs, returns all data to its state before the transaction was started.
 - *Isolation*: A transaction in process and not yet committed must remain isolated from any other transaction.
 - *Durable*: Committed data is saved by the system such that, even in the event of a failure and system restart, the data is available in its correct state.